-The FY 2015 Existing Housing Limits are based on combining two data sources:
+The FY 2017 existing HOME homeownership value limits are based on combining two data sources:

-- 1) FHA data on the purchase price of existing homes insured by FHA from October 2006 through June 2014 - 2) Federal Housing Finance Agency (FHFA) data on purchase mortgages securitized by Fannie Mae and Freddie Mac between October 2006 through June 2014.
+- 1) FHA data on the purchase price of existing homes insured by FHA from October 2011 through June 2016. - 2) Federal Housing Finance Agency (FHFA) data on purchase mortgages securitized by Fannie Mae and Freddie Mac between October 2011 through June 2016.
 GSE purchase mortgages exceeding the FHA high cost maximum loan limit of \$650,000 are excluded from the file.

-For each geographic area (metropolitan area, county within a metropolitan area, or non-metropolitan county), a median purchase price is calculated.
-The Median purchase price is based on the most recent data that aggregates to 500 or more sales in the specific geography.
-If there have been 500 or more sales in the most recent 12 months (July 2013 to June 2014), then the median for those 12 months are used.
-If fewer than 500, then 24 months of sales are used.
-If fewer than 500 sales over 24 months, then 36 months are used.
-If fewer than 500 sales over 36 months, then 8 year period is used.
-The result is the "Unadjusted Median Purchase Price".
+For each geographic area (metropolitan area, county within a metropolitan area, or nonmetropolitan county), a median purchase price is calculated.
+The median purchase price is based on the most recent data that aggregates to 500 or more sales in the specific geography.
+If there have been 500 or more sales in the most recent 12 months (July 2015 to June 2016), then the median for those 12 months are used.
+If fewer than 500 sales occurred over 12 months but more than 500 over the more recent 24 months, then 24 months of sales are used.
+If fewer than 500 sales over 24 months, then 36 months are used if there were more than 500 sales over that period.
+If there were fewer than 500 sales over 36 months, then sales from the entire 5-year period are used, as long as there are more than 10 sales for that period.
+The result is the "Unadjusted Median Purchase Price."

-The rule states that there is "a minimum limit based on 95 percent of the state-wide nonmetropolitan area median purchase price".
-There are two states and the District of Columbia that have no non-metropolitan areas.
-As such, HUD made a technical correction in 2013 to the rule that sets this minimum purchase prices as the lesser of the state non-metro or the US non-metro median.
-HUD calculates for each state its non-metropolitan median purchase price as well as the US non-metropolitan median purchase price.
+The Rule states that there is, "a minimum limit based on 95 percent of the state-wide nonmetropolitan area median purchase price."
+There are two states and the District of Columbia that have no nonmetropolitan areas.
+As such, HUD made a technical correction in 2013 to the Rule that sets this minimum purchase price as - the lesser of the state nonmetropolitan or the U.S. nonmetropolitan median.
+HUD calculates for each state its nonmetropolitan median purchase price as well as the U.S. nonmetropolitan median purchase price.
 This serves as the "state floor price" for maximum purchase price limits on existing homes.

-The HOME maximum purchase price for EXISTING housing is set as follows:
+The HOME homeownership value limits for EXISTING housing are set as follows:

-- (1) Calculate the greater of the unadjusted median sales price or the "state floor price" - (2) This is multiplied times 0.95 and rounded to the nearest thousand to create the 1-unit purchase price limit. - (3) The 2-unit, 3-unit, and 4-unit limits are a function of the 1-unit limit.
-Based on FHA standard practice, the following multipliers are used for 2-, 3-, and 4-unit properties: 1.28, 1.55, and 1.92 times the 1-unit limit respectively. - (4) If a county within a metropolitan area has a higher calculated HOME Limit than the amount calculated for the metropolitan area, the county HOME Limit is used.
+- (1) Calculate the greater of the unadjusted median sales price or the "state floor price." - (2) This is multiplied times 0.95 and rounded to the nearest thousand to create the 1-unit purchase price limit. - (3) The 2-unit, 3-unit, and 4-unit limits are a function of the 1-unit limit.
+Based on FHA standard practice, the following multipliers are used for 2-, 3-, and 4-unit properties: 1.28, 1.55, and 1.92 times the 1-unit limit, respectively. - (4) If a county within a metropolitan area has a higher calculated HOME limit than the amount calculated for the metropolitan area, the county HOME limit is used.